imclint21/photon/README.md

 # Photon PHP Framework

-Photon is a Lightweight PHP Framework 💡
+Photon is a Lightweight PHP MVC Framework 💡

 How to Ignite?
 ---